Jacob Mincer

 Jacob Mincer (July 15, 1922 – August 20, 2006), was a father of modern labor economics.
 He was Joseph L. Buttenwieser Professor of Economics and Social Relations at Columbia University for most of his active life.

 Biography

-Born in Tomaszów Lubelski, Poland, Mincer survived World War II prison camps in Czechoslovakia and Germany as a teenager.
+Born in Tomaszów Lubelski, Poland, in a Jewish family, Mincer survived World War II in concentration camps in Poland and Germany as a teenager.
 After graduating from Emory University in 1950, Mincer received his PhD from Columbia University in 1957.

 Following teaching stints at City College of New York, Hebrew University, Stockholm School of Economics and the University of Chicago, Mincer joined Columbia's faculty in 1959.
 He stayed at Columbia until his retirement in 1991.

 Mincer was also a member of the National Bureau of Economic Research from 1960 through his death.

 Mincer died at his Manhattan home on August 20, 2006, due to complications from Parkinson's disease, according to his wife, Dr. Flora Mincer, and his daughters, Deborah Mincer (Sussman) and Carolyn Mincer.